Bengaluru Traffic: A Daily Near-Death Experiment

 This isn’t speculation — it’s classification.

-The same way we flag credit risk or disease outbreaks, we can flag behavioral risk.
-Not once.
-Not on a bad day.
-But repeatedly.
-Statistically.
-Predictively.
+The same way we flag credit risk or disease outbreaks, we can flag behavioral risk — not once, not on a bad day, but repeatedly and predictively.

 Once a driver crosses a threshold, the system doesn’t punish them.